 The potential impacts of livestock grazing to riparian habitats, aquatic species, and water quality have been widely studied across the western United States.
 Potential direct impacts to aquatic species are trampling of individual fish, spawning salmonid redds, and larva and eggs in the case of amphibians.

 There are many indirect impacts from livestock grazing to aquatic species.
 Grazing can result in the trampling and alteration of stream banks and riparian vegetation which, in turn, reduces cover for aquatic species, generates sediment delivery, and widens and alters channel function and pool frequency.
 The widening of channels, trampling, and consumption of riparian vegetation can reduce shade, which decreases the ability of vegetation to moderate water temperature and decreases cover for aquatic species.

-For amphibians, indirect impacts include contamination of water through defecation, increased levels of parasites, increased sedimentation, soil compaction, and changes and damage to bank structure, substrate composition, and vegetation.
+For amphibians, indirect impacts include water contamination through defecation;, increased levels of parasites; increased sedimentation; soil compaction; and changes and damage to bank structure, substrate composition, and vegetation.
 Livestock grazing can also result in a loss of riparian willows, which could result in the reduction or extirpation of beaver, an important habitat creator for amphibians.
 These factors could contribute to degradation or loss of important overwintering and breeding habitat.

 The BLM will avoid or lessen potential impacts to aquatic resources under the alternatives through adjusting site-specific rangeland health management.
-Under the alternatives, the BLM has already taken action to meet progress within the nine allotments found to not meeting standards causal factor livestock.
-Special status fishbearing stream reaches accessible by cattle will be monitored annually using multiple-indicator monitoring throughout the grazing period.
+Under the alternatives, the BLM has already taken action to meet progress within the nine allotments found to be not meeting rangeland health standards, with a causal factor livestock grazing.
+Special status fish-bearing stream reaches accessible by cattle will be monitored annually using multiple-indicator monitoring throughout the grazing period.
 Failure to comply with the terms of the grazing lease (which may include features such as woody browse, stubble height, and streambank alteration requirements), would result in adjustments, modification, or discontinuation of the lease.
-Utilizing multiple-indicator monitoring and enforcing standards specified in grazing leases will reduce the long-term potential impacts to aquatic resources by highlighting problem areas early, and providing the necessary time for recovery.
-Vegetation can be protected and improved with fencing, timing or changes to season of use to avoid sensitive periods in the spring and fall, reductions in grazing intensity, or removal of livestock.
+Using multiple-indicator monitoring and enforcing standards specified in grazing leases will reduce the long-term potential impacts to aquatic resources by highlighting problem areas early, and providing the necessary time for recovery.
+Vegetation can be protected and improved with fencing, timing or changes to season of use to avoid sensitive periods in the spring and fall, reducing grazing intensity, or removing livestock.
 Allotment timings are designed to not overlap with breeding and development periods of fish and amphibians.
 Any new livestock handling or management facilities, including corrals and stock tanks, will be located outside of riparian habitat conservation areas.

 Vegetation Management.
-Under the alternatives, the impacts of vegetation management will be avoided or lessened through the use and implementation of watershed-conservation practices and INFISH strategies.
-Riparian habitat conservation areas will provide protection from ground disturbing activities in riparian areas adjacent to vegetation management activities, minimizing potential impacts to riparian management objectives and local populations of fish and amphibians.
-Under the alternatives, forest management activities would need to adhere to RHCAs and RMOs protection.
-In estimating the forest harvest base, the BLM assumed the protection of RHCAs would result in approximately 6,876 acres of riparian areas would not be included in the forest harvest base, and an additional 7,640 acres would be considered restricted due to riparian condition.
+Under the alternatives, the impacts of vegetation management would be avoided or lessened through the use and implementation of watershed-conservation practices and INFISH strategies.
+Riparian habitat conservation areas would provide protection from ground-disturbing activities in riparian areas adjacent to vegetation management activities, minimizing potential impacts to riparian management objectives and local populations of fish and amphibians.
+Under Alternative B, forest management activities would need to adhere to RHCAs and RMOs protection.
+In estimating the forest harvest base, the BLM assumed the protection of RHCAs would result in approximately 6,876 acres of riparian areas not being included in the forest harvest base, and an additional 7,640 acres considered restricted due to riparian condition.
 This is based on the past 20 years of implementing the principles of INFISH to project-level forest management activities.
+Under Alternative C, forest management would also need to adhere to RHCAs and RMOs protection, but there would be a 300-foot RHCA area.